-Court of Appeal relocates Kogi Governorship Election Petitions Tribunal to Abuja
+Court of Appeal relocates Kogi governorship election petitions tribunal to Abuja

 “Armed men just pounced on the officials.
 They robbed them of everything.
 They took away all the documents that were in the car.

-“Copies of petitions and personal belongings, official receipts, processes like subpoena, official stamps, were all stolen.
+“Copies of petitions and personal belongings, official receipts, processes like subpoenas, and official stamps were all stolen.

-“Generally, thugs are frustrating the job and the lives of our officials are at stake, making it difficult to work there,” the source said,” the source said.
+“Generally, thugs are frustrating the job, and the lives of our officials are at stake, making it difficult to work there,” the source said.

-Recall that the All Progressive Congress won the Nov.
-11 off-cycle election, with the Social Democratic Party coming second.
+NAN reports that the All Progressive Congress won the Nov.
+11 off-cycle election, with the Social Democratic Party coming in second.
+(NAN)

 Disclaimer